nec-openstack/remora/README.md

 $ pip install -r requirements.txt
 ```

+And also Remora will use `kubectl` command.
+So please install `kubectl`.

-### 3. Generate and copy TLS assets
+### 3. Generate assets

-Kubernetes uses TLS to comunicate between node to node.
-So you have to
-create these assets.
+Following command will create the assets which are needed to build Kubernetes
+cluster such as TLS certs, systemd unit files, Kubernetes manifests and
+install scripts.

-    $ fab cluster certs
+    $ fab cluster render

-After this procedure, TLS certs are generated in `tools/certs` directory, and
+After this procedure, the assets are generated in `local.assets` directory.
-copied to correct node.
+You can modify these assets if you want.

 ### 4. Install Kubelet

 Kubelet manages all components which are installed by remora.
 So it's needed
 to install Kubelet first.

-    $ fab cluster deploy.kubelet

-### 5. Install LB/Keepalived

-If you want to build multi master node cluster, then LB is required.

-    $ fab cluster deploy.haproxy
+    $ fab cluster install.kubelet

-Note: This script attach `VIP` to one of masters.
-So if your cluster is
-building under OpenStack, you have to configure `allowed-address-pairs`.
-Check how to use `keepalived` on OpenStack environment.

-### 6. Install Etcd
+### 5. Install Etcd

 Etcd is also essential component for Kubernetes, but installing Etcd is
 out of scope.
 So this script only install test grade etcd for testing
 purpose.

+    $ fab cluster install.etcd

+### 6. Install Bootstrap Kubernetes

+Remora will install Kubernetes cluster using Kubernetes itself, in other words,
+Remora needs Bootstrap Kubernetes cluster before installing.
+Following command create Bootstrap Kubernetes cluster.

-    $ fab cluster deploy.etcd
+    $ fab cluster install.bootstrap

 ### 7. Install Kubernetes

+It's the time to install Real Kubernetes cluster.
-Following command install Kubernetes master components.
+Following command build Kubernetes cluster and cleanup Bootstrap Kubernetes
+cluster.

+    $ fab cluster install.kubernetes

+## Check you cluster

+You can access Kubernetes cluster easily.
+Following command will setup you kubeconfig.

-    $ fab cluster deploy.kubernetes
+    $ fab cluster config

+Then you can use `kubectl` command.

+    $ kubectl version

+That's all.